trailofbits/necessist/README.md

     <TEST_FILES>...
 Test files to mutilate (optional)

 OPTIONS:
-        --dump                     Dump the contents of the sqlite database to the console --framework <FRAMEWORK>    Assume testing framework is <FRAMEWORK> [possible values: auto, hardhat-ts, rust]
+        --dump                     Dump sqlite database contents to the console --framework <FRAMEWORK>    Assume testing framework is <FRAMEWORK> [possible values: auto, hardhat-ts, rust]
     -h, --help                     Print help information
         --keep-going               Continue when a dry run fails or a test cannot be run --no-dry-run               Do not perform dry runs
-        --quiet                    Do not output to the console --resume                   Resume from the sqlite database; implies --sqlite --root <ROOT>              Root directory of the project under test --sqlite                   Output to a sqlite database in addition to the console --timeout <TIMEOUT>        Maximum number of seconds to run any test; 60 is the default, 0 means no timeout
+        --no-sqlite                Do not resume from or output to sqlite database --quiet                    Do not output to the console --reset                    Discard sqlite database contents
+        --resume                   Resume from sqlite database
+        --root <ROOT>              Root directory of the project under test --timeout <TIMEOUT>        Maximum number of seconds to run any test; 60 is the default, 0 means no timeout
     -V, --version                  Print version information
         --verbose                  Show test outcomes besides `passed`
 ```

-By default, Necessist outputs to the console.
-Passing `--sqlite` causes Necessist to instead output to a sqlite database.
-A tool like [sqlitebrowser](https://sqlitebrowser.org/) can then be used to filter/sort the results.
+By default, Necessist outputs to both the console and to an sqlite database.
+For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can then be used to filter/sort the results.

-Generally speaking, Necessist will not attempt to remove a statement if it is one the following:

-- A declaration (e.g., a local or `let` binding)
-- A `break` or `continue`

-Also, for some frameworks, certain statements and methods are ignored (see [below](#supported-framework-specifics)).

 ## Output